flutter/website/src/content/get-started/fwe/user-input.md

 `TextField`s have many different properties and configurations, so here are a few of the highlights:
-- `InputDecoration` determines the text field's appearance, such as color, border, etc.
+- `InputDecoration` determines the text field's appearance, such as color and border.
 - `controller`: A `TextEditingController` controls the text being edited.
   Why would you need a controller?
-By default your app's users will be able to type into the text field, but if you want to programmatically control the `TextField` and do something like clearing its value, you'll need a `TextEditingController`.
+By default, your app's users can type into the text field, but if you want to programmatically control the `TextField` and do something like clearing its value, you'll need a `TextEditingController`.
-- `onChanged`: The callback function that is triggered when the user changes the text field's value, such as inserting or removing text.
+- `onChanged`: This callback function is triggered when the  user changes the text field's value, such as when inserting or removing text.
-- `onSubmitted`:  This callback is triggered when the user indicates that they are done editing the text in the field, for example tapping the "enter" key when the text field is in focus.
+- `onSubmitted`:  This callback is triggered when the user indicates that they are done editing the text in the field.
+  For example, by tapping the "enter" key when the text field is in focus.

-There more confiugrable properties such as `obscureText` which turns the inputted letters displays each character as a circle and `readOnly` which prevents the user from changing the text.
+Other configurable, properties such as `obscureText`, convert each displayed character into a circle and tags them as `readOnly` to prevent the user from changing the text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/TextField.gif",